How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 What's In This Article

-I spent a decade on the other side of the table, brokering premium domains for buyers and sellers who mostly had no idea how the game worked.
-This is the honest version: how brokers actually get paid, the anchoring and renewal-date tactics that quietly move five figures, why sellers ghost mid-deal, how escrow protects you when the broker won't, and the moment I realized fixed pricing had made my old job obsolete.
+I've spent 20+ years buying, selling, and writing about domains — long enough to learn exactly how the broker side of this business works, and why so many founders overpay.
+This is the honest version: how brokers actually get paid, the anchoring and renewal-date tactics that quietly move five figures, why sellers ghost mid-deal, how escrow protects you when the broker won't, and the moment fixed pricing made the traditional broker model obsolete.
 Ten lessons, an insider glossary, a broker-vs-fixed-price cost table, and a straight answer on when a broker is worth it — and when you should just buy the name for $199 or less.

-I brokered premium domains — representing buyers trying to pry a name loose from an owner who wouldn't list it, and sellers who wanted top dollar without doing the outreach themselves.
-I ran the anchoring, wrote the "the owner is firm at this number" emails, managed the escrow, and took a cut of the spread.
-It was a good living, built almost entirely on the fact that the people I negotiated against couldn't see what I could see.
+I've watched premium-domain brokers work every angle of this market — representing buyers trying to pry a name loose from an owner who won't list it, and sellers who want top dollar without doing the outreach themselves.
+I've sat across the table from them as a buyer and a seller, tracked their deals for my readers, and reverse-engineered how they run the anchoring, write the "the owner is firm at this number" emails, manage the escrow, and take a cut of the spread.
+Their whole edge rests on one fact: the people they negotiate against can't see what they can see.

-This article is the version I couldn't have written while I still had the job.
-If you've ever searched "how domain brokers work" or "domain broker tips" and gotten a polite listicle that reads like it was written by a brokerage's marketing team, this is the honest counterweight — ten lessons from inside the trade, what they mean for you, and the uncomfortable ending where I explain why I don't do it anymore.
+This is the article I wish existed when I started out.
+If you've ever searched "how domain brokers work" or "domain broker tips" and gotten a polite listicle that reads like it was written by a brokerage's marketing team, this is the honest counterweight — ten lessons on how the trade actually operates, what they mean for you, and the uncomfortable ending about why the model stopped making sense.

 How do domain brokers actually get paid?